shaloo/desc/docs/source/docs/workflows.rst

    - If the reservation includes a course then request hold via Puttshack Reservation APIs.
 If reservation is confirmed then store details in :ref:`cloud database<ref_gsg_cloud_database>` and proceed with the :ref:`Payment Workflow<ref_wf_payment>`.
 If reservation is not confirmed, check whether restaurant reservation was successful, if not cancel the reservation and return 422 course error.

-   - If the reservation includes a restaurant, then request a hold via `Reservation APIs (TBD)<ref_tpa_opentable>`.
+   - If the reservation includes a restaurant, then request a hold via :ref:`Reservation APIs (TBD)<ref_tpa_opentable>`.
 If reservation is confirmed then store details in cloud database and proceed with the :ref:`Payment Workflow<ref_wf_payment>`.
 If reservation is not successful then cancel restaurant reservation and return 422 error.

 #.
 To reserve for 24 guest or more, use Tripleseat APIs to store request details in Tripleseat and also update in cloud database.
 Return 200 success message and also share request details with Puttshack Sales Manager.